Sea & Sky

 These colors can be both restful and serene or exciting and mysterious.
 Yet a different mood is created by adding colors of a sunset reflecting golden on the water surface, or adding sand colors as seen through waves lapping at water’s edge.
-Whether pale or dark – silver, tan, beige, brown or pewter – in addition to blues and ocean hues adds a certain level of warmth.
+Whether pale or dark – silver, tan, beige, brown or pewter in addition to blues and ocean hues – adds a certain level of warmth.
+Late afternoon the ocean often appears a deep blue green.
 Below are some suggestions for more exploration.

 left top to bottom: Oahu #OAHU-03, Pisac #PISA-03, Tabriz #TAB-SM-06

 center top to bottom: Shalimar #SHA-01, Pisac #PISA-BP-07, Topkapi #TOP-08